AanZee/conventions/git/README.md

 Learn more about our different [branches](branches.md).

 ### Naming
-Prefix branches with a capitalized [JIRA](https://www.atlassian.com/software/jira) ID followed by a descriptive name.
+Prefix branches with a uppercase [JIRA](https://www.atlassian.com/software/jira) ID followed by a descriptive name.
 Always use dashes to split words.
 When you have multiple ID's for one feature you can combine them with a dash.

 **Right:**
 - JIRA-123-update-conventions